rgrannell1/kale/README.md

 #### v0.6.0

-- Added support for named expressions from pattern files
+- Added support for named patterns drawn from ,json pattern files (see CLI help for more details)
+- Removed `--default` flag, since this was always applied when no patterns were provided
+- Added experimental variable support to named patterns.
+The exact syntax may change during the next release.

 #### v0.5.0